nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 -----------------------------------------------------------------------------------------------------
 </pre>
 <br>
-If you wish to convert the above (and all entries) to RMB, simply enter <code>set_curr c/RMB</code>.
+If you wish to convert the above (and all entries) to HKD, simply enter <code>set_curr c/HKD</code>.
 You will receive the following confirmation message:
 <pre>
 -----------------------------------------------------------------------------------------------------
-All entries have been converted to RMB!
+All entries have been converted to HKD!
 -----------------------------------------------------------------------------------------------------
 </pre>
 <br>
-If we check our budget limit once again, we see that it has now been converted to the appropriate value in RMB!
+If we check our budget limit once again, we see that it has now been converted to the appropriate value in HKD!
 <pre>
 -----------------------------------------------------------------------------------------------------
 Current FOOD limit is $62.50